SpongePowered/SpongeDocs/source/plugin/index.rst

 .. note::

-    If you are familar with SpongeAPI 7 and need assistance migrating your plugin to SpongeAPI 8 or later, see :doc:`migrating-from-7-to-8`.
+    If you are familiar with SpongeAPI 7 and need assistance migrating your plugin to SpongeAPI 8 or later, see :doc:`migrating-from-7-to-8`.

 .. note::